nextflow-io/nextflow/docs/operator.rst

 phase
 --------

-The ``phase`` operator creates a channel that synchronize the values emitted by two source channels, so that emitted items have the same key.
+The ``phase`` operator creates a channel that synchronizes the values emitted by two other channels, in such a way that it emits pairs of items that have a matching key.

-The key is defined by default as the first entry in a array, list or map object, or the object itself for any other data type.
+The key is defined, by default, as the first entry in a array, a list or map object, or the value itself for any other data type.

 For example::